Regulatory Updates

 On March 13, 2024, the European Union’s parliament formally approved the EU AI Act, making it the world’s first major set of regulatory ground rules to govern generative artificial intelligence (AI) technology.

-From January 2018 to present, MMA failed to establish, maintain, and enforce a supervisory system, including written supervisory procedures (WSPs), reasonably designed to achieve compliance with rules governing outside business activities (OBAs).
+From January 2018 to present, a broker-dealer firm failed to establish, maintain, and enforce a supervisory system, including written supervisory procedures (WSPs), reasonably designed to achieve compliance with rules governing outside business activities (OBAs).
 During this period, the firm failed to evaluate and document its evaluation of OBAs disclosed by its registered representatives as required by FINRA Rule 3270.

 In a February 6, 2024 release, the Securities and Exchange Commission (SEC) adopted two new rules - Rules 3a5-4 and 3a44-2 - that expand the definition of “dealer” and “government securities dealer” under the Securities Exchange Act of 1934 (Exchange Act), requiring registration by market participants that take on significant liquidity-providing roles.